genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 - a `query` in a Data Server
 - a `ReqRep` definition in a Request Server
-- an `eventHandler`in the Event Handler
+- an `eventHandler`in the Event Handler.

  In the [above example](#set-up), we use `ALL_COUNTERPARTYS`, which is a `query` in a Data Server; by convention, these queries all start with `ALL_`.